atait/klayout-gadgets/README.md

 - `pya` is allowed and necessary in some cases, but it is not available outside of the GSI (unless you have the klayout standalone).
 Everything based on system python launches must avoid pya or fail gracefully

 ### Definition of terms
-**lypackage (or salt package)**: handled by the klayout Package Manager.
+**lypackage**: An extension to klayout packaged in a particular format.
 It includes a `grain.xml`.
-These can define macros, DRC, python packages, etc.
+It can define macros, DRC, python packages, etc.

+**salt package**: A lypackage that is published and available through the klayout Package Manager.

-**pypackage**: python package included as part of the lypackage.
-It will now be auto-installed to both klayout and system, if desired.
+**pypackage**: python package included as part of a lypackage.

 **system python**: the interpreter that runs when you type `python xxx.py` in the command line.